adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 ### Page building

 This is the magical part, in my view.
 Thanks to [Bookshop](https://github.com/CloudCannon/bookshop), pages on [CloudCannon.com](http://CloudCannon.com) are based on a ‘container’ component, which can hold content blocks like headings, Markdown text, images, videos — anything you’d conceivably need to add to a webpage.
-And because we can use the Visual Editor to edit our pages and nest container components, as well as to select device-specific images, layouts, spacing, margin, and padding attributes, we’re able to turn out pretty complex pages within just a few minutes.
+And because we can use the Visual Editor to edit our pages and nest container components, as well as to select device-specific images, layouts, spacing, margin, and padding attributes, we’re able to turn out quite complex pages within just a few minutes.

-Here's our Marketing Manager Olivia Nicholson, discussing what she looks for in a performant site, and why page building with Eleventy works for her:&nbsp;&nbsp;
+Here's our Marketing Manager Olivia Nicholson, discussing what she looks for in a performant site, and why page building with Eleventy is the right workflow for her:&nbsp;&nbsp;

 {% bookshop "markdown/youtube" id:"uB3-l0atPok" title:"CloudCannon.com on Eleventy — The Marketing Point of View" extend:true %}